 An outlet box went into either end.

 Along the top of my outlet box, I wanted to create some nesting holes for pencil or craft supply cups.
 We cut these out using a hole saw bit.
 The holes were about 5 inches and we did not have something that large to cut a circle.
 Therefore, hubby cut several cores out around the circumference of the circle drawn above.
 Then we sanded it smooth.

-At this point, I primed and painted the box, before wiring up the new outlets.
+I primed and painted the box before wiring up the new outlets.
 As you can see, my ‘above counter top’ outlets are wired up to plug into the existing outlet in the wall.
 It is sort of like a really cool extension cord.

 Moving the outlets with the box was one of hubby’s best ideas yet and I loved that it added even more functional organization for my craft room!
 Happy DIYing!